 - Do not substitute the almond flour for another flour.
 The recipe has not been tested as such and I cannot vouch for results.
 Browse my list of healthy muffin recipes for other flour options.

-- Do not skip the zest, it adds a depth of light flavor that really makes these almond flour muffins light and delicious!
+- Do not skip the zest, it adds a depth of light flavor that really makes these almond flour yogurt muffins light and delicious!

-- If you’ve got a sweet tooth and aren’t used to more subtle baked goods, feel free to sprinkle a tiny amount of granulated sugar (or a granulated sugar alternative) to the tops of the almond flour muffins before baking.
+- If you’ve got a sweet tooth and aren’t used to more subtle baked goods, feel free to sprinkle a tiny amount of granulated sugar (or a granulated sugar alternative) to the tops of the muffins before baking.